 A gravel bank dams the water which flows into the sea under the bridge, forming a small lake which you can cross for a fee in one of the small boats waiting near the parking lot.

-If you walk about half an hour into the valley, you will reach the still beautiful section of the wadi, with its picturesque turquoise green water pools between striking rock formations.
+If you walk about half an hour into the valley, you will reach the still beautiful section of the wadi, with its picturesque turquoise green water pools between striking rock formations of the Eastern Hajar Mountains.
 The path becomes varied with many steps (without railings) along the rocks and requires some surefootedness.
 After about an hour's hike, the path ends at water pools.